googleapis/google-cloud-python/README.rst

 -  `Google Cloud Vision`_ (`Vision README`_)
 -  `Google Cloud Bigtable - HappyBase`_ (`HappyBase README`_)
 -  `Google Cloud Runtime Configuration`_ (`Runtime Config README`_)

+**Alpha** indicates that the client library for a particular service is still a work-in-progress and is more likely to get backwards-incompatible updates.
+See `versioning`_ for more details.

 .. _Google Cloud Datastore: https://pypi.python.org/pypi/google-cloud-datastore
 .. _Datastore README: https://github.com/GoogleCloudPlatform/google-cloud-python/tree/master/datastore